 Conditions

 Rules can be enriched with conditions in order to constrain specific values for variables of the body.
-A condition is the comparison (>, <, ==, >=, <=, <>) of a variable of the body and an expression.
+Syntactically, the conditions follow the body of the rule.
+A condition is the comparison (>, <, ==, >=, <=, <>) of a variable (the LHS of the comparison) of the body and an expression (the RHS of the comparison).

 Each rule can have multiple comma-separated conditions.

-Y>=20 and classifies the respective employee as rich.
-The expected result:
+Y>=20 and classify the respective employee as rich.
+The expected result is:

 Assignment